UnrulyJuli3/rename-actions/README.md

 Edit the `paths` array in the Python script.

+You may also change the `create_backup` parameter. `True` means it will back up your current `actions` folder to a folder named `actions-backup` if it does not already exist. `False` will disable this functionality.

 ## To make the game recognize the renamed files:

 - Open the game's main SWF file (e.g. games/TriviaDeath/TriviaDeath.swf) in a decompiler